DrC0okie/HEIG_ARN_Labo4/pandoc_template/template.md

 The test results show that while the model has learned to classify, its accuracy is still poor.
 We could have better results by further tuning the model, specifically with data augmentation to improve its ability to generalize to new, unseen data.

 A bigger validation set would provide a more solid basis for tuning and evaluating the model.
 Implementing more complex augmentation techniques could help the model generalize better from the training data.
 We could also use dropout regularization to reduce the overfitting.
 Finally, longer training with early stopping would allow the model to stabilize its performance on the training and validation datasets.

-## PW4 Questions and conclusion

-### Deeper vs. Shallower Models

-**Deeper models** (like the current one with multiple convolution and dense layers) generally have more weights due to increased layers and complexity, which allows them to learn more detailed features from the data.
-However, deeper models also require more computational resources and are more prone to overfitting, which needs strategies like dropout. **Shallower models** might have fewer parameters, making them quicker to train and less prone to overfitting but potentially less capable of learning complex patterns.

-#### Example:

-TODO